ddectis/sfwx/README.md

 FindGrid()
 -
 The NWS Hourly Request URL expects a weather station (e.g. MTR) and a grid x, y value e.g. (83,102).
 FindGrid() will look up that information (and more) if you provide it with GPS coords.
-I only needed to run this medhot one time, so I just hardcoded the lat + long values.
+I only needed to run this method one time, so I just hardcoded the lat + long values.

 PullLocalWealther()
 -